Heapy/awesome-kotlin/README.md

 * [dmcg/minutest](https://github.com/dmcg/minutest) - Simple, Expressive, Extensible Testing for Kotlin on the JVM
 * [codecentric/hikaku](https://github.com/codecentric/hikaku) - A library that tests if the implementation of a REST-API meets its specification.
 * [serpro69/kotlin-faker](https://github.com/serpro69/kotlin-faker) - Port of ruby faker gem written in kotlin
+* [skrapeit/skrape.it](https://github.com/skrapeit/skrape.it) - A DSL-driven HTML/XML parser-library that enables meaningful testing of rendered HTML templates.

 ### <a name="libraries-frameworks-dependency-injection"></a>Dependency Injection <sup>[Back ⇈](#libraries-frameworks-dependency-injection-subcategory)</sup>
 * [Kodein-Framework/Kodein-DI](https://github.com/Kodein-Framework/Kodein-DI) - Painless Kotlin Dependency Injection.